Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ## IP planning
 #### Impact: _Security_, _Operational Excellence_

-Azure VMware Solution and Cloud virtual networks are designed for growth based on an intentional subnet security strategy.
-An IP addressing tool is in place and allocation is being enforced.
+A well-architected Azure VMware Solution and Cloud virtual networks are designed for growth based on an intentional subnet security strategy.
+This involves strategically designing and organizing IP address allocation.
+An IP addressing tool is in place, and allocation is being enforced.
 10		Design virtual networks for growth.

 In addition to a /22 RFC-1918, workload segments will have separate non-conflicting CIDR ranges.
 Plan to have enough IPs for
 - virtual machines